syncfusion-content/javascript-docs/js/Spreadsheet/Formula.md

 ---
 # Formulas

-Formulas are used for calculation of data in sheet and it will be enabled when [`allowEditing`](https://help.syncfusion.com/js/api/ejspreadsheet#members:allowediting "allowEditing") is `true`.
-You can set formula for a cell in following ways,
+Formulas are used for calculation of data in sheet.
+You can set formula for a `cell` in following ways,

-    1) Initial Load
+1. Initial Load

-    2) Method
+2. Method

-    3) User Interface
+3. User Interface

 ### Initial Load